IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

 ~~~~~~

 ## Steps - Send and Receive Messages
-2. **Configure the SPL compiler to find the messaging toolkit directory.
+2. **Configure the SPL compiler to find the Kafka toolkit directory.
 Use one of the following methods.**
    * *Set the STREAMS_SPLPATH environment variable to the root directory of the toolkit (with : as a separator)*

-        `export STREAMS_SPLPATH=\<messaging-toolkit-location\>/com.ibm.streamsx.messaging:$STREAMS_SPLPATH`
+        `export STREAMS_SPLPATH=\<messaging-toolkit-location\>/com.ibm.streamsx.kafka:$STREAMS_SPLPATH`

    * *Specify the -t or --spl-path command parameter when you run the sc command.*

-     `sc -t $STREAMS_INSTALL/toolkits/com.ibm.streamsx.messaging -M MyMain`
+     `sc -t $STREAMS_INSTALL/toolkits/com.ibm.streamsx.kafka -M MyMain`

-   * *If  Streams Studio is used to compile and run SPL application, add messaging toolkit to toolkit locations in Streams Explorer by following [these directions](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.1.1/com.ibm.streams.studio.doc/doc/tusing-working-with-toolkits-adding-toolkit-locations.html?lang=en).*
+   * *If  Streams Studio is used to compile and run SPL application, add Kafka toolkit to toolkit locations in Streams Explorer by following [these directions](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.1.1/com.ibm.streams.studio.doc/doc/tusing-working-with-toolkits-adding-toolkit-locations.html?lang=en).*

-2. **Create an SPL application and add a toolkit dependency on the Messaging toolkit in your application.** You can do this by [editing the application dependency](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.1.1/com.ibm.streams.studio.doc/doc/tcreating-spl-toolkit-app-elements-edit-toolkit-information-dependencies.html) in Streams Studio, or by creating/editing the info.xml for the application and adding the dependency directly (you can also just start with the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaSample">KafkaSample</a> to skip this and the following step).
+2. **Create an SPL application and add a toolkit dependency on the Kafka toolkit in your application.** You can do this by [editing the application dependency](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.1.1/com.ibm.streams.studio.doc/doc/tcreating-spl-toolkit-app-elements-edit-toolkit-information-dependencies.html) in Streams Studio, or by creating/editing the info.xml for the application and adding the dependency directly (you can also just start with the <a target="_blank" href="https://github.com/IBMStreams/streamsx.kafka/tree/master/samples/KafkaSample">KafkaSample</a> to skip this and the following step).

-    Sample info.xml from the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaSample">KafkaSample</a>:
+    Sample info.xml from the <a target="_blank" href="https://github.com/IBMStreams/streamsx.kafka/tree/master/samples/KafkaSample">KafkaSample</a>:

    <pre><code>&lt;?xml version=&quot;1.0&quot; encoding=&quot;UTF-8&quot;?&gt;
 &lt;info:toolkitInfoModel xmlns:common=&quot;http://www.ibm.com/xmlns/prod/streams/spl/common&quot; xmlns:info=&quot;http://www.ibm.com/xmlns/prod/streams/spl/toolkitInfo&quot;&gt;